CerebralAdvantage/dailies/2018/11Nov/d181122/README.md

 So for runs of 100 or 1000, Sundaram is (probably - I haven't timed it) hella faster than Eratosthenes.
 But in the areas that interest me (2^30)...
-JUST noticeably slower (like 20% slower)
+JUST noticeably slower (like 20% slower) So, fast and steady sort of LOSES the race!